 Baking Soda Solution

-Mix 4 tablespoons of baking soda to 1 quart of warm water and use it to wash down the inside of the microwave oven.
+Baking soda is a good cleaning solution for the microwave when it comes to general maintenance.
+Mix four tablespoons of baking soda to one quart of warm water and use it to wash down the inside of the microwave oven.

-In addition, just as you store baking soda in the refrigerator to control odor, you can keep a box of baking soda in the microwave in between uses.
+Tip: Just as you store baking soda in the refrigerator to control odor, you can keep a box of baking soda in the microwave in between uses.

 Fruit Juice Solution

 An easy and all-natural way to clean the microwave simply involves fruit juice.
 Find out how to quickly eliminate grime in the microwave with this fix:

 - Put one cup of water and a chopped-up lemon, lime or orange inside a microwave-safe bowl that holds about four cups.

 - Place it in the microwave.
 Turn it on high for a few minutes or until you see that the solution is boiling and the window gets steamy.